Learn More About Snapshot's Capabilities

 The Snapshot DNA Phenotyping Service

 DNA Phenotyping is the prediction of physical appearance from DNA.
-It can be used to generate leads in cases where there are no suspects or database hits, or to help identify unknown remains.
+It can be used to generate leads in cases where there are no suspects or database hits, to narrow suspect lists, and to help solve human remains cases.

 DNA carries the genetic instruction set for an individual's physical characteristics, producing the wide range of appearances among people.
 By determining how genetic information translates into physical appearance, it is possible to "reverse-engineer" DNA into a physical profile.
 Snapshot reads tens of thousands of genetic variants ("genotypes") from a DNA sample and uses this information to predict what an unknown person looks like.